edgexfoundry/edgex-compose/compose-builder/README.md

 This folder contains the following compose files:

 - **docker-compose-base.yml**
     Base non-secure mode compose file.
-Contains all the services that run in the non-secure configuration.
+Contains all the services that run in the non-secure configuration, including the UI.
 - **add-security.yml**
     Security **extending** compose file.
 Adds the additional security services and configuration of services so that all the services are running in the secure configuration.
 - **add-secure-redis-messagebus.yml**